 Parent selects curriculum and materials; submits Individualized Home Instruction Plan (IHIP) for review and approval

-Interaction with teacher
+Interaction with a public school teacher

 Students will have live interaction with teachers every day.
 The amount will vary by grade, depending on what is developmentally appropriate.

 None.
 Only students enrolled in a DOE school are eligible for remote learning.*

 Students will use a DOE-approved online platform for lessons and submission of work.
 Students will experience whole class, small group and/or individualized instruction in an online environment.

 Parents/Guardians are responsible for technology; laptops/iPads are not available to home schooled students from the DOE.
 Parents are responsible for technology and curriculum.